Caroline-Barbe Colchen Carré de Malberg: Life

-Marie-Therese's death prompted her to go to the confessional of the Servant of God Father Henri Chaumont and she told him of her deep sufferings.
+Marie-Therese's death prompted her to go to the confessional of the Servant of God Henri Chaumont and she told him of her sufferings.
 She befriended Chaumont at this point as well as female officers that her husband knew from the garrison.
 Chaumont encouraged her to bring people together in a group to form a religious congregation but the conflict of 1870 halted these meetings though resumed after it had ended.
 In September 1872 the group met to invoke the patronage and guidance of Saint Francis de Sales for their project while the order was established in its first meeting of 15 October 1872 in Paris.
 She and Chaumont began finalizing aspects of the rule alongside two married friends of hers.

 She also established the Salesian Missionaries of Mary.
 She blessed four missionaries who left for Nagpur in India on 13 October 1869 as catechists which included the Servant of God Felicé Gros.
-Her son Paul was admitted to the Paris War College - much like his father - but suffered fatal injuries after a riding accident and he died on 5 June 1855.
+Her son Paul was admitted to the Paris War College – much like his father – but suffered fatal injuries after a riding accident and he died on 5 June 1855.
 This aggravated her condition for she suffered from cancer since 1879.

 During the Franco-Prussian War of 1870 she attended to her ill brother in Luchon.

-She died at 10:00am on 28 January 1891 due to cancer; her remains were later transferred on 5 August 1899.
+She died at 10 am on 28 January 1891 due to cancer; her remains were later transferred on 5 August 1899.
 Her husband outlived her.
 The Association of Saint Francis de Sales - which received full approval from Pope Pius X in 1911 - now operates in places such as Bangladesh and in the Philippines with a worldwide number of 2700.

 Beatification process

 The beatification process commenced in both Metz and Paris in an informative process that spanned from 1895 until 1898.
 A team of theologians granted their assent to her collection of religious writings on 2 June 1909, declaring them to be orthodox in nature and not in contradiction with the Catholic faith.
 The apostolic process opened in both Metz and Paris and spanned from 1911 until 1912.
 The Congregation of Rites validated the process on 18 December 1929.

-The formal introduction of the cause came under Pope Pius X on 23 June 1909, granting Malberg the title of Servant of God.

-The Congregation for the Causes of Saints took possession of the Positio dossier in 1997 and sent it to the team of historians to determine whether or not obstacles existed that would impede upon the progression of the cause; the historians voted in favor of the cause on 6 March 2001 while passing it onto consulting theologians a decade later on 16 March 2012 for their own assent.
-The C.C.S. voted in favor of the cause on 21 January 2014.

-Colchen was proclaimed to be Venerable - on 9 May 2014 - after Pope Francis recognized that she had lived a model life of heroic virtue.

-The current postulator assigned to the cause is the Rev. José Carlos Briñón Dominguez.
+The formal introduction of the cause came under Pope Pius X on 23 June 1909.
+The Congregation for the Causes of Saints took possession of the positio dossier in 1997 and sent it to the team of historians to determine whether or not obstacles existed that would impede upon the progression of the cause; the historians voted in favor of the cause on 6 March 2001 while passing it onto consulting theologians a decade later on 16 March 2012 for their own assent.
+The Congregation voted in favor of the cause on 21 January 2014.
+Colchen was proclaimed to be venerable - on 9 May 2014 - after Pope Francis recognized that she had lived life of heroic virtue.
+The postulator assigned to the cause is the Rev. José Carlos Briñón Dominguez.